tim-band/shinylight/README.md

-If reverse-proxying to GeoplotRgui on a subpath, you need to enable upgrading (to allow the websocket connection through) abd to set the `SCRIPT_NAME` header to the subpath:
+If reverse-proxying to GeoplotRgui on a subpath, you need to enable upgrading (to allow the websocket connection through) and to set the `SCRIPT_NAME` header to the subpath:

 ```
 location /geoplotr/ {